mfundo02/cross-matching/srl2/index.rst

 - `configparser`
 - `astropy.coordinates`
 - `os`

 You can install these packages using:

 pip install pandas astropy numpy matplotlib astroquery aplpy, configparser, os etc

 ## Data Sources

 The pipeline requires the following input data:

-- **KiDS DR4 Bright Sample FITS file, contains the physical infomation collected in the optical survey such as the redshift, coulor, SFR etc.** (`KiDS_DR4_brightsample_LePhare.fits`)
+- **KiDS DR4 Bright Sample FITS file(`KiDS_DR4_brightsample_LePhare.fits`)
+**: Contains the physical infomation collected in the optical survey such as the redshift, coulor, SFR etc.

-- **MeerKLASS radio source FITS file, contains the physical infomation that was collected in the radio survey such the the radio flux, astrometric positio etc** (`D01-05_LOC22_im-di2_smallFacet.deeper.DI.int.restored.pybdsf.srl.fits`)
+- **MeerKLASS radio source FITS file (`D01-05_LOC22_im-di2_smallFacet.deeper.DI.int.restored.pybdsf.srl.fits`)**: Contains the physical infomation that was collected in the radio survey such the the radio flux, astrometric positio etc**

-- **MeerKLASS radio source mosaic image FITS file, contains the astrometric coordinates and the actual image of the sources captured in the survey** ('D01-05_LOC22_im-di2_smallFacet.deeper.DI.int.restored.fits')
+- **MeerKLASS radio source mosaic image FITS file ('D01-05_LOC22_im-di2_smallFacet.deeper.DI.int.restored.fits') ** :Contains the astrometric coordinates and the actual image of the sources captured in the survey.

-- **Text file with coordinates for FITS cutouts, which will be created in the script after the crossmatching process** (`closest_matches_df1.txt`)
+- **A comma separated text file with coordinates for respective sources from each catalog** Which will be created in the script after the crossmatching process, and can be found in the same directory** (`closest_matches_df1.txt`)

+- ** HiPS to FITS input parameters**
+The HiPS-to-FITS service is used to extract FITS images from a HiPS (Hierarchical Progressive Surveys) dataset.
+The following parameters are used as input for the query:

+hips (str): Name of the HiPS survey from which the FITS image is requested.

+width, height (int): Dimensions of the output FITS image in pixels.

+ra, dec (float, degrees): Right Ascension (RA) and Declination (Dec) of the target sky position, converted into Longitude and Latitude objects.

+fov (float, degrees): Field of view (FoV) in degrees, converted into an astropy.units.Angle object.

+projection (str, default: "SIN"): Sky projection method used for the output image.

+get_query_payload (bool, default: False): If True, the function returns the query payload instead of executing the request.

+format (str, default: "fits"): Specifies the output format of the image (FITS format is used).

+min_cut, max_cut (int, optional): Intensity scaling limits for the image.

+cmap (str, optional, default: "viridis"): Colormap used for visualization.

+This query extracts a FITS image centered on the given sky coordinates, allowing for further analysis of the selected HiPS dataset.

 ## Processing Steps/Workflow